vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 We need to give the **relevant rights** for the IAM account created to use the API (IAM account for API access).

-Go to :guilable:`Services` > :guilable:`IAM` and click on :guilable:`Customer Managed Policies`:
+Go to :guilabel:`Services` > :guilabel:`IAM` and click on :guilabel:`Customer Managed Policies`:

 .. figure:: img/buckets3-4.png

-Clic :guilable:`Create policy`:
+Clic :guilabel:`Create policy`:

 .. figure:: img/buckets3-5.png

-Click on :guilable:`Choose a service` and choose :guilable:`S3`:
+Click on :guilabel:`Choose a service` and choose :guilabel:`S3`:

 .. figure:: img/buckets3-6.png

-Choose :guilable:`Read` for Access level:
+Choose :guilabel:`Read` for Access level:

 .. figure:: img/buckets3-7.png

-Click on :guilable:`Ressources`, Specify bucket ressource ARN for the GetBucketLocation... and click on :guilable:`bucket` on :guilable:`Add ARN to retrict access`:
+Click on :guilabel:`Ressources`, Specify bucket ressource ARN for the GetBucketLocation... and click on :guilabel:`bucket` on :guilabel:`Add ARN to retrict access`:

 .. figure:: img/buckets3-8.png